 My dogs will both chase wild rabbits outside, but they are smart enough to know which rabbits are our pets.
-When I bring my rabbits in the house the dogs sniff them but generally ignore them.
+When I bring my rabbits into the house the dogs sniff them but generally ignore them.
 Our cats love the rabbits, rubbing against them and sitting by them.
 The rabbits seem unbothered by this and will even hop along after the cat if she gets up and walks off.
-Every animal is different and some times instincts will take over.
-I would not recommend leaving a cat or dog unsupervised with a free roaming bunny just in case.
+Every animal is different and sometimes instincts will take over.
+I would not recommend leaving a cat or dog unsupervised with a free-roaming bunny just in case.

 I started getting a rabbit a few years ago because my friend had one and whenever I 'd visit him, I'd always play with his rabbits.
 They're playful and cute.
 Compared to other animals also, they're fairly not high maintenance and so easy to care for.
 They also inspired me to create a blog which I hope can help me connect with other rabbit owners and pet lovers out there. :)